wwlorey/williamlorey.com/src/pages/social-media.md

 ---
-title: "The Optimization of Social Media"
+title: "Getting Social Media Right"
 ---

-## The Optimization of Social Media
+## Getting Social Media Right

 All around me, people are leading two lives: Digital and otherwise and I'm wrestling with the idea of continuing to use the social technologies that